-- 13 This section discusses effects from the proposed P2IP activities on biological resources, including - 14 aquatic species.
-Under the Proposed Action, impacts on terrestrial plants and wildlife would be - minor and localized.
-Placement of new land-based installations of receivers and the anchor for the - Sanpoil Arm net pens would only involve human and vehicle presence during installation.
-The - 17 receivers and anchor would be small job boxes with solar panels (for the receivers) and either an I- - bolt or ecology block (for the anchor).
-No ground disturbance would be required for these - installations and EPM (VW-3) would prohibit job boxes placed in known populations of Ute ladies'- - 20 tresses (a terrestrial plant species listed by the USFWS as Threatened) along the Columbia River. - 21 Geotechnical and groundwater testing to inform design and future construction of new facilities - 22 would have minor impacts on terrestrial plants and wildlife because test wells and trenches would be - 23 temporary and localized (see Appendix B and C).
-EPMs (VW-1, VW-2, and FR-13) such as - 24 minimizing surface disturbance and mitigating temporarily disturbed areas would limit the extent - and intensity of some impacts.
-Reclamation, Bonneville, or USACE standards for geotechnical - 26 investigations would be followed for all project components where geotechnical investigation is - 27 necessary (FR-13).
-Wildlife could avoid the installation and testing sites during activity.; Project - 28 activities would not result in permanent habitat alterations.
-A short-term loss of vegetation would - 29 occur on less than 0.5 acres at each of the land-based acclimation geotechnical investigation sites - 30 including the stream terrace of Hangman Creek at sqweyu', Louie Creek stream terrace, and the - 31 Upper Sanpoil site where equipment operations remove or injure vegetation (Appendix B). - 32 Vegetation would recover from those activities after three years. - 33 Remaining P2IP activities, including operation and maintenance of P2IP telemetry and acoustics on - 34 released salmon; egg collection and transport; juvenile and adult salmon rearing at existing - 35 hatcheries, net pens, and facilities; release of juvenile and tagged fish; and the trapping and - 36 transportation of adult salmon, would have no adverse impacts on terrestrial plants and wildlife. - 37 Some wildlife may benefit from feeding on adult salmon carcasses found in the waters after - spawning, or smolts released from facilities (Bonneville 2010).
-Overall, there would be little to no - 39 direct and indirect effects on terrestrial species from P2IP-related activities.
-Therefore, terrestrial - 40 plants and wildlife are not discussed further in this section.
+This section discusses effects from the proposed P2IP activities on biological resources, including aquatic species.
+Under the Proposed Action, impacts on terrestrial plants and wildlife would be minor and localized.
+Placement of new land-based installations of receivers and the anchor for the Sanpoil Arm net pens would only involve human and vehicle presence during installation.
+The receivers would include small job boxes with solar panels (for the receivers) and either an I-bolt or ecology block (for the anchor).
+No ground disturbance would be required for these installations, and

+EPM VW-3 would prohibit job boxes placed in known populations of Ute ladies'-tresses (a terrestrial plant species listed by the USFWS as threatened) along the Columbia River.

+Geotechnical and groundwater testing to inform design and future construction of new facilities would have minor impacts on terrestrial plants and wildlife because test wells and trenches would be temporary and localized (see Appendices B and C).
+EPMs (VW-1, VW-2, and FR-13) such as minimizing surface disturbance and mitigating temporarily disturbed areas would limit the extent and intensity of some impacts.
+Reclamation, Bonneville, or USACE standards for geotechnical investigations would be followed for all project components where geotechnical investigation is necessary (FR-13).
+Wildlife could avoid the installation and testing sites during activity.
+Project activities would not result in permanent habitat alterations.
+A short-term loss of vegetation would occur on less than 0.5 acres at each of the land-based acclimation geotechnical investigation sites including the stream terrace of Hangman Creek at sqweyu', Louie Creek stream terrace, and the Upper Sanpoil site where equipment operations remove or injure vegetation (Appendix B).
+Vegetation would recover from those activities after 3 years.

+Remaining P2IP activities, including operation and maintenance of P2IP telemetry and acoustics on released salmon; egg collection and transport; juvenile and adult salmon rearing at existing hatcheries, net pens, and facilities; release of juvenile and tagged fish; and the trapping and transportation of adult salmon, would have no adverse impacts on terrestrial plants and wildlife.
+Some wildlife may benefit from feeding on adult salmon carcasses found in the waters after spawning, or smolts released from facilities (Bonneville 2010).
+Overall, there would be little to no direct and indirect effects on terrestrial species from P2IP-related activities.
+Therefore, terrestrial plants and wildlife are not discussed further in this section.

-- 2 The following resource indicators are used to evaluate the potential impacts to biological resources - 3 from the No Action and Proposed Action alternatives: - Potential for translocated fish interaction with resident fish, indicated by the increased number of fish released into the blocked area - Injury and mortality to resident fish, including non-target fish mortality, indicated by number of new fish traps and increased operation of existing traps - 8 Competition for food and habitat - 9 o Predator-prey changes
+The following resource indicators are used to evaluate the potential impacts on biological resources from the No Action and Proposed Action alternatives:

+- Potential for translocated fish interaction with resident fish, indicated by the increased number of fish released into the blocked area - Injury and mortality to resident fish, including non-target fish mortality, indicated by number of new fish traps and increased operation of existing traps - Competition for food and habitat - o Predator-prey changes

-10 3.6.2 Affected Environment
+3.6.2 Affected Environment